-WASHINGTON, D.C. – Today, Congressman Scott Tipton (CO-03) voted to pass legislation to cut bureaucratic red tape and free up resources for Bureau of Reclamation (BOR) projects like the Arkansas Valley Conduit.
-The Reclamation Title Transfer and Non-Federal Infrastructure Incentivization Act (H.R.
+WASHINGTON D.C. – Today, Congressman Scott Tipton (CO-03) voted to pass legislation that will fund critical water infrastructure projects like the Arkansas Valley Conduit.
+H.R.

 In The News

 "Three western Colorado men arrested in FBI's sex trafficking operation"